 These specific supplements may help with OA pain:

-Glucosamine/chondroitin, 500 to 1,500 mg daily, for joint health.
+Glucosamine/chondroitin, for joint health.
 Results from several well-designed scientific studies suggest that glucosamine supplements may work for OA, particularly OA of the knee or hip.
 In general, these studies suggest that glucosamine reduces pain, improves function in people with hip or knee OA, reduces joint swelling and stiffness, and provides relief from OA symptoms for up to 3 months after treatment is stopped.